Classes Eligible for Financial Aid

 How do I change my Program of Study?

-If your current program is not correct or if you need additional assistance with choosing your classes, we strongly encourage you to meet with an Academic Adviser or Counselor.
+If your current program is not correct or if you need additional assistance with choosing your classes, we strongly encourage you to meet with an Academic Advisor.

 What if I want to take classes that are not required for my Program of Study?